-- 5.2 Responsibilities of the applicant regarding the grant proposal and checklist: - 5.2.1 It is the responsibility of the lead person to submit the duly filled proposal, Checklist, and supporting documents to the approving departments, satisfy their queries, and seek their approval. - 5.2.2 He/she will submit the proposal well ahead of the deadline to allow the respective departments adequate time to make changes, they deem necessary.
+5.2 Responsibilities of the applicant regarding the grant proposal and checklist:

+- 5.2.1 It is the responsibility of the lead person to submit the duly filled and supporting documents to the approving departments, satisfy their queries, and seek their approval. - 5.2.2 He/she will submit the proposal well ahead of the deadline to allow the respective departments adequate time to make changes, they deem necessary.
 In circumstances when the deadlines are genuinely short, the OSR in cooperation with other reviewing departments will do a quick review and give a conditional approval for submission during the deadline.
-In such a situation the PI undertakes to have detailed completed review within 30 working days of submission.
-If there is any significant issue found with the proposal the PI agrees to withdraw the proposal from the sponsor. - 5.2.3 Further to the above it is the responsibility of the PI to especially keep in mind unanticipated social, political, and technical, challenges that may delay the submission of the grant application, as well as the chance of resubmission due to errors arising from the funding agency end related to the technical/compliance aspects of the grant application itself.
-While the OSR and other support offices will do their utmost to facilitate under these circumstances, adequate time will alleviate pressures on all involved. - 5.3 The Grants & Contracts Office (G&C), Finance Division Pakistan or the Finance Offices in East Africa or UK, upon request, will assist in preparing a financial budget in the case of PIs from departments which do not, or have limited capacity within their departments to prepare the budget. - In addition to direct expenses, the budget should aim to recover indirect costs of the University, as approved from time to time (the current figure may be requested from the Finance).
-This recovery may be done either through a straight charge to the grant (up to the extent allowed by the funding agency's policy), or by charging allowable core University costs as direct expenses to the grant.
-Naturally, either of the above options should be chosen and executed in a transparent manner, and based on guidelines/policies of the respective Funding Agency.
-Examples of core costs can be: - 5.4.1 Cost of rent and utilities of existing office space.
-This includes charges for rent of space, electricity, gas, water and sewage services; - 5.4.2 Reprography services.
-These include photocopying, copy-printing, and other similar document services; - 5.4.3 Communication costs.
-These include costs of telephone calls, postage, courier, fax, email and Internet;
+In such a situation the PI undertakes to have review within 30 working days of submission.
+If there is any significant issue found within the proposal, the PI agrees to withdraw the proposal from the sponsor. - 5.2.3 Further to the above it is the responsibility of the PI to especially keep in mind unanticipated social, political, and technical, challenges that may delay the submission of the grant application, as well as the chance of resubmission due to errors arising from the funding agency related to the technical/compliance aspects of the grant application itself.
+While the OSR and other support offices will do their utmost to facilitate under these circumstances, adequate time will alleviate pressures on all involved. - 5.3 The Grants & Contracts Office (G&C), Finance Division Pakistan or the Finance Offices in East Africa or UK, upon request, will assist in preparing a financial budget in the case of PIs from departments which do not, or have limited capacity within their departments to prepare the budget. - 5.4 Recovery of costs: To the best extent possible, the budget submitted to the funding agency should include recovery of all costs, both direct and indirect, in a transparent and compliant manner.
+In addition to direct expenses and core recoveries, the budget should aim to recover indirect costs of the University, as approved from time to time (the updated calculations may be requested from the Finance) to the extent allowable by the funding agency.
+This recovery may be done either through a straight charge to the grant (up to the extent allowed by the funding agency's policy), and by charging allowable core University costs as direct expenses to the grant.
+Naturally, the above options should be chosen and executed in a transparent manner, and based on guidelines/policies of the respective Funding Agency.
+Examples of direct core costs recovery are mentioned in Annexure IV of this policy.
+Please also refer to the Grants and Contracts Office policy on AKU-Wide Financial Policy and procedure for extramural grants at here at clauses 6.3.1c, 12.0 and 13.0 on budgeting of indirect costs and core costs.